-The length of the bei xiao ranges from around 24” for the smallest xiao up to 36” and it has more than a two octave range.
-Skillfully handled it will play five notes of the third (altissimo) octave.
-Very skilled players can (technically) achieve fully chromatic play by the use of half-holing, though such notes are not as strong as open-holed notes, and in particular the second note (Eflat on a D/G xiao) will be very anemic when achieved through half-holing.
-Because of this it is not really considered a viable option.
+The length of the xiao ranges from around 24” for the smallest xiao up to 36” and it has more than a two octave range.
+Skillfully handled it will play four notes of the third (altissimo) octave.
+Very skilled players can (technically) achieve fully chromatic play by the use of half-holing, though such notes are not as strong as open-holed notes.

 The Xiao (like the rim blown flutes) is an end blown embouchure flute.
 If a player has experience on any of these flutes they will find the Xiao to be accessible.
 Just like switching between any two embouchure flutes that are of a different make, adjustments will have to be made, but the skills required for any one of these flutes will translate to any of the others given some patience.

 For the ultimate online xiao resource in the English language, I strongly encourage a visit to Scott August’s site HERE

 Thanks to Connor Keene for providing sound samples!

 Shop for Flutes